 Attendance: Attendance will be taken at the beginning of every class.
 After two weeks of missed absences you fail the course.
 You fail the course on your fifth absence in a TTh course and on your seventh absence in a MWF course.
 There is no distinction between excused and unexcused absences.
 I will likely email you if you miss a class, but it is ultimately your duty to keep track of your absences.
-Note that missing a class may also result in missed classwork.
+Note that missing a class may also result in missed classwork or quizzes.
+There are no make-up quizzes.
 It is your responsibility to obtain assigned homework, announcements and class notes from that class.
 It is important that you attend every class.
-As a matter of courtesy, students are expected to inform Dr. Ramsey of the reason for any absence.
+As a matter of courtesy, students are expected to inform Dr. Ramsey before class describing the reason for any absence.